 Planet Mino

 Major Fun in Mt Pritchard and Freshwater bring all the thrills and hours of, well, major fun!
-Both centres offer plenty to see and do, including multi-level play structures, interactive floors, slides and walls, themed party rooms, play ninja course and sports arenas, interactive floors, slides and walls, a separate toddler play zone, plus food and drinks for all.
+Both centres offer plenty to see and do, including multi-level play structures, interactive floors, slides and walls, themed party rooms, a ninja course, sports arenas, a separate toddler play zone, plus food and drinks for all.

 Ultimate Family Fun Centre